elros34/soft_uart/README.md

 ## Baud rate

 When choosing the baud rate, take into account that:
-* The Raspberry Pi is not very fast.
 * You will probably not be running a real-time operating system.
 * There will be other processes competing for CPU time.